course-dprep/Airbnb-effect-of-price-on-reviews/README.md

 ##  Type of analysis
-The type of analysis that is used in this paper
+The type of analysis that is used in this paper *Needs to be done*

 # Conclusion analysis
 - 1